-President of Common Table Consulting, Carmen is a recipient of the Working Mother Media National Security Annual Legacy Award, the Meritorious Presidential Rank Award, National Intelligence Superior Service Medal and the CIA Director's Award.
-She is a member of several advisory and directors’ boards, including the National Academies of Sciences, Engineering, and Medicine Intelligence Community Studies Board; the Advisory Board to SAP NS2; and the Board of Directors for the Hispanic Alliance for Career Enhancement.
-She graduated from the University of California, Santa Barbara, Phi Beta Kappa, with a degree in Spanish Language Literature, and studied abroad during her junior year at the Universidad Complutense de Madrid.
-She and her husband have one adult daughter, the artist Maggie Middleton.
+Carmen has been recognized for her excellence in public service, coupled with her commitment to equity, diversity and inclusion.
+She is a recipient of the Working Mother Media National Security Annual Legacy Award, the Meritorious Presidential Rank Award, National Intelligence Superior Service Medal, and the CIA Director's Award.
+She is a member of several advisory and directors’ boards, including the National Academies of Sciences, Engineering, and Medicine Intelligence Community Studies Board.